MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/platform-automation.md

 ### Environment preparation

-- Create a [dedicated resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) to include only Azure Arc-enabled Kubernetes clusters and centralize management and monitoring of these resources.
-- Evaluate and develop an IT-aligned [tagging strategy](/azure/cloud-adoption-framework/decision-guides/resource-tagging/) that can help reduce the complexity of managing your Azure Arc-enabled Kubernetes and simplify the process of making management decisions.
-- A kubeconfig file with context pointing to the Kubernetes cluster which will be Arc-enabled.
-- Create a Service Principal to onboard Kubernetes clusters non-interactively using the Azure CLI.
+Create a Service Principal to onboard Kubernetes clusters non-interactively using the Azure CLI.
 Review the [Identity and access management critical design area](./identity-access-management.md) for more information surrounding required permissions.

 ### Onboard Azure Arc-enabled Kubernetes clusters

-One of your first tasks will be to onboard your fleet of Kubernetes clusters to Azure Arc.
-After determining resource group placement and your target clusters, if you only have a few clusters, you can opt to run the onboarding directly from your Windows or Linux machine using the Azure CLI.
-For larger fleets of clusters, we recommended creating a service principal and onboarding your clusters in an automated fashion by way of automation toolings such as Azure DevOps, GitHub Actions, or an existing automation tool used to currently manage your Kubernetes clusters.
-Ensure your Kubernetes clusters meet the network requirements found in [Network topology and connectivity critical design area](./network-connectivity.md).
+For onboarding multiple clusters, we recommended creating a service principal and onboarding your clusters using toolings such as Azure DevOps, GitHub Actions, or an another automation tool you currently in use for managing your Kubernetes clusters.

-Afterwards, be sure to [verify your connection](/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli#5-verify-cluster-connection) to Azure Arc-enabled Kubernetes.

 ### Arc-enabled Kubernetes extensions

 For extensions that are only to be deployed to specific Azure Arc-enabled Kubernetes cluster(s), automate the installation of these extensions through Azure CLI and/or ARM templates using tools such as Azure DevOps or GitHub Actions.
 In situations where extensions are common across all of your Arc-enabled Kubernetes clusters, or large groups of Arc-enabled Kubernetes clusters, we recommend automating the deployment of Arc extensions at scale via [Azure Policy](/azure/governance/policy/overview).
+Additionally, please refer to the [Extensions Management critical design area](./extensions-management.md).
 The following is an overview of the steps:
 - Create an [initiative](/azure/security-center/security-policy-concept#what-is-a-security-initiative) to deploy Azure Arc-enabled Kubernetes extensions at scale.
 - Use a "[DeployIfNotExists](/azure/governance/policy/concepts/effects#deployifnotexists)" policy effect to ensure the Azure Arc-enabled Kubernetes extensions get deployed automatically, as more Kubernetes clusters are onboarded, and remediate any Kubernetes clusters where the extensions have been removed.
 - More details on using Azure Policy with Azure Arc-enabled Kubernetes clusters can be found in the [Governance and security disciplines critical design area](./governance-disciplines.md) section of this guide.